RichardOtter/Genealogy-scripts/RM/Change source template/ReadMe.txt

 config file.
 You're ready to start, but first, you need to figure out what needs to be accomplished and tell the utility.

-There is a source template in the RM file that is not quite right.
+Assumed scenario: There is a source template in the RM file that is not quite right.
 You've used it to create sources, and, because of the template, they're not quite right either.
 Check your database and determine the exact name of the not-quite-right template.